digitalcytometry/cytospace/README.md

 CytoSPACE provides three solver options.
 In short, we recommend using the default option `lapjv` if your system supports AVX2 (i.e., if you were able to successfully install it with `pip install lapjv==1.3.14`) and `lap_CSPR` otherwise.
 No options are required to use the default solver `lapjv`.
 To use `lap_CSPR` instead, pass the argument `-sm lap_CSPR` to your `cytospace` call.
 For full solver details, see the [__Solver options__](#cytospace-solver-options) section below.

 <details><summary><b>Other ways CytoSPACE can be run</b></summary>

-1. You can call the `cytospace.py` script directly with python:
- `python cytospace/cytospace.py`

-2. You can import methods or functions from `CytoSPACE` in python and modify/create your own pipeline.
+- You can import methods or functions from `CytoSPACE` in python and modify/create your own pipeline.
 For example:
 ```python
   from cytospace import cytospace